 5. Clamp-on Rod Holders

 Clamp-on rod holders are portable and adjustable, perfect for anglers who frequently switch locations or boat setups.
+These are known for their versatility.

 Key Features: